Elf Bar: Sales

 A mango flavoured Elf Bar 1500 disposable being used.

 Elf Bar has been sold in the United States since November 2021 despite having no authorization from the Food and Drug Administration.
 Despite its legal status, it is the most popular disposable vape in the United States and the third-best selling e-cigarette overall, behind Vuse and Juul, as of 2023, according to researchers from the CDC and the nonprofit Truth Initiative.
 Due to a trademark dispute, the Elf Bar name has been dropped and the vapes are now sold as EB Create in the U.S. market.

 The brand has become the best-selling for disposables globally, and its manufacturer Shenzhen iMiracle has been expected to generate up to $4 billion in the year 2023.

 Elf Bar is also a leading e-cigarette brand in the United Kingdom, making up more than half of disposable vape sales in the country, with its sister brand Lost Mary.
 These brands sold over £900 million worth of vapes in 12 months, equivalent to around 160 million units, according to NielsenIQ.
-The Elf Bar 600 had a 55% market share for disposables in 2023 and in second place was its sister product Lost Mary BM500 with 23%, therefore giving a huge overall share for Shenzhen iMiracle.
+The Elf Bar 600 had a 55% market share for disposables in 2023 and in second place was its sister product Lost Mary BM600 with 23%, therefore giving a huge overall share for Shenzhen iMiracle.
 In the market for cartridge based reusables, Elf Bar Mate had a share of 13%, behind Vuse and Juul.

-The term "Elf Bar" sometimes refers to counterfeits, which are nearly indistinguishable.

 Legal status in the U.S.

 In early 2020, the FDA imposed legislation to restrict the flavors of reusable vapes to menthol and tobacco – an effort that targeted companies such as Juul.
 However, the flavor restriction did not apply to disposable vapes.
 Elf Bar hit shelves in the US by November 2021, sold in flavors like cotton candy.

 Elf Bar devices have not received authorization from the Food and Drug Administration and are not legally permitted to be sold in the United States.
 In May 2023, US Customs seized shipments of disposable electronic cigarettes including Elf Bar that had arrived at US ports.

 The FDA has taken steps to stop stores from distributing the product.
 On 22 June 2023, the FDA sent warning letters to 189 retailers selling fruit and candy-flavored disposable vapes, such as Elf Bar.

+In Oct 2025, IMiracle (HK) Ltd., the owners and manufacturers of Elf Bar disposable vapes, have settled a lawsuit brought by Altria Group vape subsidiary NJOY, agreeing to no longer sell or distribute flavored vapes within the state of California.